Statement regarding our handling of personal data and your rights as a data subject under the General Data Protection Regulation EU 2016/679 (“GDPR”).

 Right to complain (Art.
 77 GDPR)

-You have the right at all times to lodge a complaint with a data protection authority, such as the CNPD in Luxembourg, with regards to the processing of your data.
+You have the right at all times to lodge a complaint with a data protection authority, such as the CNPD in Luxembourg (link to the website), with regards to the processing of your data.